 At other times, I’ve thought about setting up a plastic bin of earthworms to gobble away at the salad that went brown and that tough outer part of every green onion I’ve ever bought.
 I’ve cleaned out plenty of storage containers that — with some holes drilled and newspaper inserted — would be perfect for the little guys.
 But wouldn’t it smell?
 Would we even have enough food waste to keep them alive?
-And what would the cats think of a rustling bin of worms in the utility room?
+And when we had cats, I was concerned about what they would think of a rustling bin of worms in the utility room.